DESCRIPTION:

 For this project, the process went something like this:

-- Once designs are set, set up and start coding a local jamstack site
+- Once the identity for Re-Map was confirmed, and then designs are completed and approved, we set up and start coding a local jamstack site using Jekyll

-- Create dev proof 1, which looks exactly like the end-product while faking some functionality
+- Create dev proof one, which looks exactly like the final end-product while faking some functionality

-- Dev proof 2 is where the site gets full integrated with the content editor and all functionality is finished
+- Dev proof two is where the site gets fully integrated with the content editor CloudCannon and the functionality is finished and perfected

-- Finish responsive work and test for accessibility, cross browser testing, and any remaining QA items
+- Finish responsive work and test for level A WCAG accessibility, cross browser testing across many modern and older browsers, and any remaining QA items

 - After the polish is all done, work with the client's IT to launch the site!